 A New Nation, America from 1789 to 1860

 If you study American history from 1789 to 1860 (just before the start of the Civil War), the political history is very complicated.
-But remember what caused most of this political conflict and uneasy compromises.
-The dynamic changes in the underlying economy.
+But remember what caused most of this political conflict and uneasy compromises - the dynamic changes in the underlying economy.
 Two in particular – the spectacular increase in slave-produced cotton and the beginning of the Industrial Revolution.
 They were related.

 What is the Industrial Revolution?
-At its heart is power-driven metal machinery producing huge quantities of goods.
+At its heart it is power-driven metal machinery producing huge quantities of goods.
 At first, the power was supplied by steam engines and water wheels.
 Later, in the 20th century, electricity.
-All of this used huge amounts of fossil fuels – first coal, later oil and natural gas were addedew.
+All of this used huge amounts of fossil fuels – first coal, later oil and natural gas were added.

 A trend that continued from colonial times – the unusual population growth of America.
 This is part of demographics, the study of populations.
-America has had spectacular population growth throughout its history, from 4 million people in 1790 to 30 million in 1860 to over 320 million today.
+America has had spectacular population growth throughout its history, from 4 million people in 1790 to 30 million in 1860 to over 330 million today.
 Two reasons for this growth were high birth rates and open immigration.
 Also, Americans tended to be healthier than the people in most other countries, mostly because of plentiful food.
 This is an important part of the American story, as you saw in colonial history.

 There are lots of numbers when you talk about demographics, economic growth, and the Industrial Revolution.
 I’ll try to keep them to a minimum, hopefully just the more important ones.
 I also round up the numbers to make them easier to read.